United Nations in popular culture: Pushback, gridlock, and Cold War: 1960–1991

 Some superhero films of this period also feature the United Nations.
 In Batman (1966), the Joker, the Riddler, Penguin, and Catwoman kidnap the entirety of the United Nations Security Council.
 In Destroy All Monsters (1968), Godzilla, while being mind-controlled by the Kilaaks, swam to New York City and unleashed his atomic breath at the United Nations Headquarters.
 In Superman IV: The Quest for Peace (1987), starring Christopher Reeve, Superman enters the United Nations to make a speech denouncing nuclear weapons as a threat to peace and declaring his desire to eliminate them.
 The assembly subsequently erupts in applause.
 In a review, The Christian Science Monitor belittled the speech at the United Nations by comparing it to superheroes wanting media attention.

+The influential 1970s and 1980s Christian apocalyptic horror film series A Thief in the Night, beginning with the 1973 film of the same name, prominently features the United Nations.
+After Jesus Christ raptures all born-again Christians, the UN—a tool of the Antichrist—institutes the United Nations Imperium of Total Emergency (UNITE).
+UNITE forces everyone left behind, including new Christians, to take the mark of the beast or be executed.
+Fears of globalism and big government are prominent themes, with "the Antichrist...literally a branch of the United Nations claiming control over the entire world."
+Among the Christian right, particularly the Protestant right, globalism is an umbrella term which includes perceived secular aspects such as environmentalism, feminism, and socialism; it is believed to underlie the expansion of the New World Order—a prophesied enemy attempting to thwart Christianity – through organizations such as the UN, as well as the European Union and World Trade Organization.